 It’s snowing lightly and the sun has just set behind the mountains of Hakuba Ski Resort.
 There is a pink glow in the sky.
-Catching snow flakes on my tongue is a crazy experience.
-Even crazier because I am totally naked but feeling very hot.
-How is this?
-I am sitting in the open-air thermal baths of the Highland Hotel (more about Hakuba hotels here) with panoramic views of the Hakuba ski range after a day on the slopes.
-I have to pinch myself to know I am not dreaming.
+Catching snowflakes on my tongue is a crazy experience and even crazier because I am totally naked but feeling very hot.

-For Australians getting to Narita, Tokyo, is easy and there is no jet lag as there are only two hours difference between Australia and Japan.
+For Australians getting to Narita, Tokyo is easy and there is no jet lag as there is only two hours difference between Australia and Japan.

 Beginners enjoy 30% of the whole area while Intermediates have 40% and Advanced skiers commandeer the remaining 30%.